Objective: Completely eliminate the opposing team

 3) Players may not obstruct, push, or physically impede another player under any circumstance.
 Doing so will result in the offending player being called out and is grounds for disciplinary action.

 4) Any player using the wall in an un-safe manner to perform flips, jumps, or other acrobatics will be considered out.
-Use of the wall for leverage or to brace themselves during play is considered reasonable.
+Use of the wall to avoid falling or to brace themselves during play is considered acceptable.

 5) In the event that a player may be injured, play should stop immediately and an SDL volunteer must be notified.